unsegnor/html-e2e/README.md

 # Html-e2e
-Library to run e2e tests against html written agnostic of the specific interface, for instance instead of calling the click method over a button we can call the "do" method and the parameter is the text of the button.
-In this case the application is going to look for buttons or links that can be clicked and contain that text.
+Library to run e2e tests against html written agnostic of the specific interface.
+For example instead of calling "click()" method over a "save" button we can call "do('save')" and it will look for buttons or links that can be clicked and contain the text "save".

 ## Getting started
 1. Check the integration tests for examples of usage